-As colder temperatures appear and winter starts to settle in for those of us in the north, many people believe that mold issues disappear.
-To the contrary, mold is a year round fungus and loves temperatures between 60-80 degrees.
+Winter is coming With moisture, there can be mold.
+Mold is in the air, especially for those of us in the north.
+Mold is a year round fungus and loves temperatures between 60-80 degrees.
 Moisture and organic material also need to be present for the fungi to grow.
 In homes and businesses these requirements exist and we must be vigilant to make sure we do not allow mold growth.
 Today we discuss preventing mold growth in the winter.

 Common Areas for Mold Growth in the Winter: